sam-sepiol1/weather_app/readme.md

 Search : search and display the weather.
 Compare : search adn display the weather without replacing the previous search.

+## Live Project

+Go to https://weather-app-zeta-inky.vercel.app/ to see the project live

 ## Collaboration

 This project is open to collaboration ( non commercial only ).
 Fork the repository and open pull request.